CP1404/Practicals/prac_02/README.md

 ## Example to Study

-This example combines some of the control structures (while loops, if statements) from last week with some useful string formatting for displaying currency.
+This example combines some control structures (while loops, if statements) from last week with some useful string formatting for displaying currency.